arvidjohansson83/Modular_Trading_Architecture/docs/backtester.md

 # Backtesting Engine

-The backtesting engine is a standalone Python component that simulates the system’s logic using historical data retrieved via the MT5 API or cached CSV files.
+The backtesting engine is a standalone Python component designed to reproduce the system’s behavior with full determinism.
+It simulates the EA’s logic bar‑by‑bar using historical data retrieved via the MT5 API or cached CSV files, mirroring live execution across:

-It mirrors the live EA’s behavior, including session logic, EMA‑based direction, order type selection, and strategy‑specific SL/TP handling.
+- session logic
+- EMA‑based directional filters
+- order type selection (STOP/LIMIT)
+- strategy‑specific SL/TP rules
+- fixed‑risk position sizing

+The goal is to provide a transparent, reproducible environment for validating system behavior, discovering statistical edge, and identifying stable long‑term parameters per symbol.

 ---